jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Xill.md

 Temperature: any
 Organization: solitary, pair, or gang (3-6)
 Treasure: standard (heavy steel shield, 2 short swords, 2 longbows with 40 arrows, other treasure)
-Description: >
-  Xills are the scourge of the Ethereal Plane, conquering everything in their paths with only one purpose: to perpetuate their race at the expense of others.
-All xills are female and capable of fertilizing their own eggs, but require living hosts to incubate these eggs, which they inject into paralyzed victims by means of a grotesque ovipositor normally kept retracted behind their mandibles.
-Evil and alien, the plane-shifting xills possess impressive intelligence and a totalitarian, militaristic culture all their own.
-Though they see most other life forms as incubators, they particularly prize phase spiders for this purpose.
 Race:
 Class:
 MR: